Tell Composer to allow the `drupal/core-recipe-unpack` plugin to run.

 DDEV Command Helper¶

-Here is a ddev command called drupal
+Here is a DDEV command called drupal

 that gives easier access to the drupal